 This webpage is restricted to those with an active UW-Madison NetID.

-If you have questions that you are unable to find answers to, please contact the ICTR OnCore Support team.
+If you have additional questions, please contact the OnCore Support Help Desk Portal.

-The use of the ICTR OnCore system is available at no cost to research teams.
+The use of the OnCore system is available at no cost to research teams.

-Studies that use the ICTR OnCore Clinical Trials Management Software for data collection and management are asked to acknowledge UW ICTR support in publications arising from the project as described below:
+Studies that have used the ICTR OnCore Clinical Trials Management Software for data collection and management through the end of 2022 are asked to acknowledge UW ICTR support in publications arising from the project as described below:

 “The project described was supported by the Clinical and Translational Science Award (CTSA) program, through the NIH National Center for Advancing Translational Sciences (NCATS), grant UL1TR002373.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.”